fboes/aerofly-missions/docs/carls_homecoming/01_off_to_aeroe.md

 01: Off to Ærø
 ==================

-It's a weekend, so your free to cross the German and Danish airforce training areas.
+It's a weekend, and your are leaving the beautiful city of [Hamburg](https://en.wikipedia.org/wiki/Hamburg).
+You are free to cross the German and Danish airforce training areas.
 Just keep above 1,000 and below 3,500 MSL.

+You may also have to brush up on your [VFR skills](https://journal.3960.org/posts/2019-09-22-vfr-ohne-technischen-schnickschnack/).

 Flight briefing
 ---------------